 UMD: A Globally Connected University

-UMD-Summer: Ireland: International Approaches to Drama for Learning (EDCI)
+UMD-Summer: Ireland: International Perspectives on Drama and Learning (TLPL)

 Join educators and artists from around the globe in discovering the power of drama as a medium for learning.
 Two-weeks of intensive workshops at Trinity College in Dublin, Ireland will prepare participants to utilize drama as a method to meet the needs of diverse learners.
 International experts will demonstrate how to create 21st century classrooms by placing social, emotional, artistic, and intellectual development at the core of instruction.
 Participants will experience daily life in Dublin, tour famous sites, and be immersed in Irish culture.